Congressional Cemetery: Association and active cemetery

 The cemetery is administered by the Association for the Preservation of Historic Congressional Cemetery (APHCC), which is a non-profit corporation headed by a 15-member board of directors.
-The association has nine full-time employees, one part-time archivist, and over 500 volunteers.
+The association has eleven full-time employees, additional part-time employees, and over 500 volunteers.
 Its mission is:

 Historic Congressional Cemetery preserves, promotes, and protects our historic and active burial ground.
 We respectfully celebrate the legacy of those interred here through education, historic preservation, community engagement, and environmental stewardship.

 In 2009, the association retained Oehme, van Sweden & Associates to develop a new landscape plan.
 The cemetery has approximately 2,000 plots available for sale.
 On March 20, 2014, the cemetery received its green burial certification from the Green Burial Council.
 Green burials are allowed in any plot in the cemetery.

 K-9 Corps

 Congressional Cemetery is also known for allowing members of the Association for the Preservation of Historic Congressional Cemetery (APHCC) to walk dogs off-leash on the cemetery grounds.
 In addition to their membership dues, K-9 Corps members pay a fee for the privilege of walking their dogs.
 K-9 Corps members provide about 20% of Congressional Cemetery's operating income.
 Dog walkers follow a set of rules and regulations and provide valuable volunteer time to restore the cemetery.

 The K-9 Corps program is recognized as providing the impetus for the revitalization of Congressional Cemetery, which had fallen into neglect prior to the program's creation.
 In 2008, the association restricted K-9 membership, placing restrictions on dogwalkers as the program became more popular.
 The K-9 Corps program has been nationally recognized for creative use of urban green space.